-The continued presence of infectious diseases, such as COVID-19, emerging infectious diseases or the threat of widespread outbreaks, pandemics or epidemics of viruses or other contagions or diseases, could have a material adverse effect on the Company's business, financial condition, results of operations, cash flows, prospects or any potential mine restart scenarios by causing operational and supply chain delays and disruptions (including as a result of governmental regulations and prevention measures), labour shortages and shutdowns, social unrest, breach of material contracts and customer agreements, governmental or regulatory actions or inactions, increased insurance premiums, decreased demand for or the inability to sell and delivery the Company's products, declines in the price of copper and other base metals, delays in permitting or approvals, stock market volatility (including volatility in the trading price of the common shares), capital markets volatility, interest rate volatility, exchange rate volatility, or other unknown but potentially significant impacts.
+The continued presence of infectious diseases, such as COVID-19, emerging infectious diseases or the threat of widespread outbreaks, pandemics or epidemics of viruses or other contagions or communicable diseases, could have a material adverse effect on the Company's business, financial condition, results of operations, cash flows, prospects or any potential mine restart scenarios by causing operational and supply chain delays and disruptions (including as a result of governmental regulations and prevention measures), labour shortages and shutdowns, social unrest, breach of material contracts and customer agreements, governmental or regulatory actions or inactions, increased insurance premiums, decreased demand for or the inability to sell and delivery the Company's products, declines in the price of copper and other base metals, delays in permitting or approvals, stock market volatility (including volatility in the trading price of the common shares), capital markets volatility, interest rate volatility, exchange rate volatility, or other unknown but potentially significant impacts.
 In addition, governments may impose strict emergency measures in response to the threat or existence of an infectious disease.

-The full extent and impact of COVID-19 is unknown and to date has included extreme market volatility in financial markets, a slowdown in economic activity, extreme volatility in commodity prices, and has raised the prospect of global recession.
-The international response to COVID-19 has led to significant restrictions on travel, temporary business closures, quarantines, global stock market volatility, and a general reduction in global consumer activity.
+The full extent and impact of COVID-19 remains unknown and to date has included extreme market volatility in financial markets, a slowdown in economic activity, extreme volatility in commodity prices, and the risk of global recession.
+The international response to COVID-19 led to significant restrictions on travel, temporary business closures, quarantines, global stock market volatility, and a general reduction in global consumer activity.

 To date, there have been no significant disruptions to production, shipment of concentrate or supply chain.
-Since the onset of the COVID-19 in early 2020, the Company has continued to take measures to mitigate the possible impact of COVID-19 on its workforce and operations (see Significant Events and Liquidity above for details on mitigation measures).
+Since the onset of the COVID-19 in early 2020, the Company has taken measures to mitigate the possible impact of COVID-19 on its workforce and operations.
 There is no guarantee that this will continue to be the case.
-The extent to which COVID-19 will impact the Company's workforce, operations or supply chains will depend on future developments which are highly uncertain and cannot be predicted with confidence.
-These future developments include, but are not limited to, the duration of the outbreak, new information that may emerge concerning the severity of COVID-19 and the mutations thereto, and the actions taken to contain COVID-19 (e.g., further restrictions on travel, business closures and quarantines) or treat it.
-The impact of governmental restrictions and health and safety protocols could improve or worsen relative to the Company's assumptions, depending on how each jurisdiction manages potential outbreaks of COVID-19 and mutations thereto, the development and adequate supply of vaccines, and the roll-out of vaccination programs in each jurisdiction.
+The extent to which COVID-19 or any infectious or communicable diseases impact the Company's workforce, operations or supply chains in the future is highly uncertain and cannot be predicted with confidence.
+Any mitigation measures implemented during the most recent COVID-19 pandemic may not be effective against future infectious or communicable disease outbreaks.
+The impact of governmental restrictions and health and safety protocols which may be implemented in response could improve or worsen relative to the Company's assumptions, depending on how each jurisdiction manages such outbreaks and mutations thereto, the development and adequate supply of vaccines, and the roll-out of vaccination programs in each jurisdiction.

-Accordingly, the continued presence, or spread, of COVID-19 and mutations thereto, and any future emergence and spread of COVID-19 mutations or other infectious diseases could have a material adverse effect on the Company's business, financial condition, results of operations, cash flows or prospects.
+Accordingly, the continued presence, or spread, of infectious or communicable diseases such as COVID-19 and mutations thereto, and any future emergence and spread of such mutations or other infectious or communicable diseases could have a material adverse effect on the Company's business, financial condition, results of operations, cash flows or prospects.